September 16, 2020

 - Failure of an elder or dependent adult to satisfy the needs specified above for themselves due to low cognitive functioning, mental limitation, substance abuse, or chronic poor health.

 If you suspect elder abuse and neglect, don’t hesitate to take action.
-We invite you to contact us at 888-288-0091 or through our website.
+We invite you at our Elder Abuse Attorney in Los Angeles.
+You can contact us at 888-288-0091 or through our website.
 You need all the help you can to get financial compensation and make the guilty party legally responsible for their crimes.